 We performed our regular routine of pre-show Starbucks and catch-up (these days we don't see all that much of each other, even though we live in the same apartment) and squirmed with excitement.

 All of this excitement was for naught.
 I never thought I'd say that Jesus let me down.
 I'm a pretty easy person to impress, really.
 And it seemed like roomie and I were the only two un-enthusiastically clapping politely and remaining in our seats at the end of the show.
-The entire time I was just thinking about this article from the Journal back in November about how Edmontonians give the standing-O too freely.
+The entire time I was just thinking about

+Edmontonians tend to give anyone recognizable a standing ovation.
+The quality of the performance isn't taken into consideration.
+It appears that some performers get a standing ovation just for being here."
 I think this is definitely what happened here.
 Ted Neeley, almost 40 years after appearing as Jesus in the rock-opera, has resurrected his role here in Edmonton.
 Neither roomie nor I was impressed with his very 62 year old sounding voice in the role of a young prophet.
 He sounded old.
 His rock and roll wailing grew old fast.
 If you're going to make Jesus a rock star, make him a rock star.

 Last night's show at least was riddled with technical difficulties.
 From the back of the auditorium we could hear the microphone feedback.
 We couldn't hear one solo artist who was obviously singing his heart out.
 Sound levels fluctuated often.